Audio File Version Control: Why You Need It & How It Works

 Client work

 When working with clients who request revisions (spoiler: all of them), they can reference specific versions (“I liked the vocals in version 3”).
-You can instantly retrieve old versions without digging through backups.
+You pull up old versions without digging through backups.
 Version notes remind you what each revision addressed.

 Mastering engineers

-Mastering often involves subtle tweaks across multiple versions.
-Track changes to EQ, compression, and limiting.
-Compare versions to ensure revisions are improvements.
-Provide clients with version history for transparency.
+Mastering involves subtle tweaks across multiple versions.
+Track changes to EQ, compression, and limiting across revisions.
+Compare versions to make sure revisions are actually improvements.
+Give clients version history so they can see what changed and when.

 | Feature | Manual Naming | Dropbox / Google Drive | DAW Project Versions | Dedicated Platform (Aliada) |